Siddharth-Prabhakar/Siddharth-Prabhakar/README.md

 </p>

-- 🌱 I’m currently exploring the domains of Deep Learning, Computer Vision, and LLMs
+- 🌱 Currently exploring Deep Learning, Computer Vision, and Large Language Models (LLMs).
-- 👯 I’m looking forward to collaborating with other content creators.
+- 👥 I’m looking forward to collaborating with other content creators.
-- 🥅 2024 Goals: Learn more about working on a video-based dataset
-- ⚡ Fun fact: I love to work on Microcontroller devices.
-- 📖 🇵🇰 Doing a Bachelor's in Electrical Engineering from Habib University.
+- 📖 🇮🇳 Pursuing a B.Tech in Computer Science and Engineering at South Asian University.
 ----

 <details>